Christmas Workshop project number 4

 To make this fun project you will need…

 12 card squares or rectangles any size, you can also use chipboard for this project.

 12 slightly smaller squares or rectangles to mat the larger ones.
 This will give your project more strength and weight.

 3 long lengths of good quality ribbon, mine were 40′ in length, try not to use a ribbon that holds its shape as this will stop your Jacobs Ladder flowing freely. you also don’t want to use thick ribbon something 1/2′ or less will work best.

 Die cutouts and stamps to decorate.

-The papers I used are by Craft Smith and are a old 6 x 6 paper stack called ‘Olde Time Christmas’.
+The papers I used are from Craft Smith and are an old 6 x 6 paper stack called ‘Olde Time Christmas’.